luni64/CallbackHelper/README.md

 }

 ```
-Of course the same would be possible by storing a simple pointer to the free function and invoke it in loop().
-It gets more interesting, if we want to use more difficult objects as callbacks.
-E.g., non static member functions, lambdas:
+Of course, the same would be possible by storing a pointer to the free function and invoke it in `loop()`.
+The `callbackHelper` gets more useful if we want to support more complex objects as callbacks.
+E.g., non static member functions, lambdas or functors:

-Generate callback from a lambda expression:
+Here an example how to generate a callback from a lambda expression:
 ```c++
 callback = cbh.makeCallback([] { Serial.printf("non capturing lambda\n"); }, 0);
 ```